 Boxers: The choice of many men

-Are you a briefs or boxer type of guy?
-That’s a common question because boxers and briefs are the two most popular types of men’s underwear.
-Inspired by the loose boxing trunks worn by, drum roll, boxers, boxer shorts fit more loosely on the skin than briefs and don’t have the elasticized leg openings that keep the fabric tight against the leg.
+Are you a briefs or boxers type of guy?
+That’s a common question, because boxers and briefs are the two most popular types of men’s underwear.
+Inspired by the loose boxing trunks worn by…drum roll…boxers, boxer shorts fit more loosely on the skin than briefs and don’t have the elasticized leg openings that keep the fabric tight against the leg.

 The hybrid: Boxer Briefs

 The name says it all, i.e., boxer briefs combine the elements of briefs and boxers into a type of underwear that’s very popular among today’s men.
-Boxer briefs have the tighter fit of briefs (because of Lycra or another fiber added to their fabric), with the shape of boxers.
+Boxer briefs have the tighter fit of briefs (because of Lycra or another fiber added to their fabric) plus the shape of boxers.

 Boxer briefs offer a best-of-all-worlds scenario in that there’s extra fabric to cover the thigh area, while you get the kind of man-junk support that briefs provide.
-But they’re not too tight, or too loose, which makes them the choice of many men.
+They’re not too tight or too loose, which makes them the choice of many men.

 Trunks, but not swimming trunks